TahsinTanni/CineMetrics_MLproject/README.md

 3. **Model Training**
    - Fit classification models on training data
-   - Evaluate using accuracy, precision, recall, F1-score
+   - Evaluate using accuracy, precision, recall, and F1-score

 4. **Neural Network Modeling**
    - Build and train an MLP classifier